-- A press release was published on November 28, 2022 announcing the public input session. - The city placed the notice of the public input session as well as a full-page document of the plan on its website for public review.
+- A social media graphic and printable flyer announcing the public input session were created and spotlighted on the city's website and social media pages November 25 - December 3, 2024. - The city placed notices of the public input session on its website. - The city placed the notice of the public hearing as well as a full-page document of the plan on its website for public review.